play icon for videos

 • Career Outcomes: How many participants secure internships or jobs in STEM fields?

-• Long-term Impact: Are alumni experiencing better career growth or improved pay scales?
+• Long-term Impact: Are alumni experiencing improved career growth and better pay scales?

 How do you pick meaningful metrics